lucaswoj/babel/README.markdown

 Translators contain the instructions for converting a specific file format into a standardized data structure.

-More specifically, a translator is function invoked by Babel as `translator(source)`, where `source` is the raw text of the file being translated.
-This function is run synchronously to convert the source into a data structure as defined per file type in the sections below.
+More specifically, a translator is function invoked by Babel as `translator(source, callback)`, where `source` is the raw text of the file being translated.
+This function is run asynchronously to convert the source into a data structure as defined per file type in the sections below.

 The code for the translators is located at `./translators/<type>/<extension>.coffee` where `<extension>` refers to the